Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/2-webGL:-first-program.md

 <i  class="image-description">Image showing the different context types available</i>
 </div>

-As this is a **WebGL** doc so we will not dwell much on the other contexts but for your information the **2d** context is used for only drawing the 2D CG and it uses CPU for rendering, **bitmaprenderer** must also be used for something I don't know : ), **webgl** context is the older version of webgl and the **webgl2** is the new version of webgl with enhanced speed and new functionalities.
+In the image above you can see different types of contexts available but, as this is a **WebGL** doc so we will not dwell much on the other contexts but for your information the **2d** context is used for only drawing the 2D CG and it uses CPU for rendering, **bitmaprenderer** must also be used for something I don't know : ), **webgl** context is the older version of webgl and the **webgl2** is the newer version of webgl with enhanced speed and functionalities.

 In these docs we would be using the **webgl2** rendering context.